awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-glue-database-databaseinput-federateddatabase.md

 # AWS::Glue::Database FederatedDatabase<a name="aws-properties-glue-database-databaseinput-federateddatabase"></a>

-<a name="aws-properties-glue-database-databaseinput-federateddatabase-description"></a>The `FederatedDatabase` property type specifies Property description not available\. for an [AWS::Glue::Database](aws-resource-glue-database.md)\.
+A `FederatedDatabase` structure that references an entity outside the AWS Glue Data Catalog\.

 ## Syntax<a name="aws-properties-glue-database-databaseinput-federateddatabase-syntax"></a>